Strip parade in works for Aces as they close in on WNBA title

 “Not only do we support them but we are so proud of them that if they bring home that championship we are going to do a parade down that Strip,” Wellman said on a video that showed off two gray NSP cruisers with new Aces logos on the hood.

-A watch party is being held on Water Street in Henderson to watch the game starting at 6 p.m.
-Wednesday.
+A watch party is being held on Water Street in Henderson for the game starting at 6 p.m.
+Thursday.
 Prizes and raffles are planned.

 Contact Marvin Clemons at mclemons@reviewjournal.com.
 Follow @Marv_in_Vegas on Twitter.